ljmerza/ngx-dayjs/README.md

 ## amAdd and amSubtract pipes

 Use these pipes to perform date arithmetics.
-See [momentjs docs](http://momentjs.com/docs/#/manipulating/add/) for details.
+See [dayjsjs docs](http://dayjsjs.com/docs/#/manipulating/add/) for details.

 ``` typescript
 @Component({